-When I began Certification, I had no idea of what lay ahead—what the many months of regular pod calls and supervisions would be like.
+When I began CTI's Co-active Professional Coach certification training in early 2014, I had no idea of what lay ahead—what the many months of regular pod calls and supervisions would be like.
 I had no idea what courage it would take to listen to myself coaching when I sent recordings in for supervisions.
 Ouch!
 Do I really sound like that?
 Did I really let the client ramble on for 20 minutes without intruding?
 Why didn’t I react when she dropped that bomb about giving up on her life’s dream?
 What am I doing even coaching?!
-(On the other hand, did I even pause in my self-critique to notice the moments when the coaching flowed and sang and was actually really good?!)
+On the other hand, did I even pause in my self-critique to notice the moments when the coaching flowed and sang and was actually really good?!

 Wherever you are in relationship to Certification, know that the learning will be rich.
 There will be times when you know “I’ve got this thing” and there will likely be moments when you think “What the hell am I doing?”
 And they’re all important moments.